Tag: school budget

 On February 5, 2025, Superintendent Lauren Crisman and Finance Director Philene Hudson presented a draft plan for the 2025-26 school year budget to the Fort Plain Board of Education.

-The budget proposal preserves all academic programs and staffing, and includes funding to ensure our schools are safe, welcoming and enriching places for students and staff to learn, work and grow.
+The budget proposal preserves all academic programs and staffing, and includes funding to ensure our schools are safe and welcoming places for students and staff to learn, work and grow.

 “This year’s budget provides support for initiatives that align with our enduring goals.
 We continue to think creatively about how we can best serve our community’s youth and provide them with an education and enriching experiences that prepare them for the future.”